Getting a Mortgage With a CCJ

 How can you improve your chances of success?

-Having a regular stable income, a clear credit history since the CCJ and it having been paid off prior to applying, will all increase your chances of being accepted for a mortgage.
+Having a regular, stable income, a clear credit history since the CCJ, and having paid it off prior to applying will all increase your chances of being accepted for a mortgage.

-In addition, there’s a number of other steps you can take, such as:
+In addition, there are several other steps you can take, such as:

-The majority of the mortgages available to those with a CCJ tend to be for residential, however buy-to-let and remortgage options are also both accessible.
+The majority of the mortgages available to those with a CCJ tend to be residential; however, buy-to-let and remortgage options are also accessible.

 Get Started with a Broker